Run Android on your PC

 - Burn the iso image to cdrom, or create a bootable USB disk (recommended).
 See the Advanced Section for details.

-- Boot from the Android-x86 installation CD/USB, choose the 'Install Android to harddisk' item, as shown below:
+- Boot from the Android-x86 installation CD/USB, choose the 'Install Android-x86 to harddisk' item, as shown below:

 - After seconds of booting, you will see a partition selection dialog.
 You can choose an existing partition to install Android-x86, or you can create or modify partitions by choosing 'Create/Modify partitions'.
 Note you can install Android-x86 to an external disk like USB drive.
 If the target drive is not shown, try 'Detect devices'.

 - Android-x86 can co-exist with other operating system or data in the chosen partition.
-If the partition is formatted, you may choose 'Do not format' to keep existing data.
+If the partition is formatted, you may choose 'Do not re-format' to keep existing data.
 Otherwise, choose a filesystem type to format.
-Note the type you chosen must match the partition id, or the boot loader will fail to boot.
+Note the type you chose must match the partition id, or the boot loader will fail to boot.

 - Next question is whether to install boot loader Grub.
-Usually you should answer yes, unless you want to install boot loader by hand yourself.
-Note the installer only creates boot items for Android-x86.
-If you hope to boot other operating systems, you need to add the item to /grub/menu.lst manually.
-See the Advanced section for how to do this.
+Usually you should answer 'Yes', unless you want to install boot loader by hand yourself.

 - If you are lucky, the installation will begin, and you will see the progress bar.